pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

     In the command above, `region`, `zone`, `rack`, and `kubernetes.io/hostname` are just examples.
 The name and number of the label to be added can be arbitrarily defined, as long as it conforms to the specification and is consistent with the labels set by `location-labels` in `pd.config`.

-3. Set the topological information of the Node where the TiDB node is located. (only supports clusters with TiDB versions >= v6.3.0)
+3. Set the topological information of the Node where the TiDB node is located.

-    TiDB Operator automatically obtains the topological information of the Node for TiDB and calls the corresponding interface of the TiDB server to set this information as TiDB's labels.
+    From version v1.4.0, if the deployed TiDB verion >= v6.3.0, TiDB Operator automatically obtains the topological information of the Node for TiDB and calls the corresponding interface of the TiDB server to set this information as TiDB's labels.
 Based on these labels, TiDB sends the [Follower Read](https://docs.pingcap.com/tidb/stable/follower-read) requests to the correct replicas.

     Currently, TiDB Operator automatically sets the labels for the TiDB server corresponding to the `location-labels` in `pd.config`.
 TiDB depends on the `zone` label to support some features of Follower Read.
 TiDB Operator obtains the value of `zone`, `failure-domain.beta.kubernetes.io/zone`, and `topology.kubernetes.io/zone` labels as `zone`.
 TiDB Operator only sets labels of the node where the TiDB server is located and ignores other labels.